Christopher Scarver

-Christopher J. Scarver Sr. (born July 6, 1969) is an American criminal who is known for the 1994 murders of his fellow inmates Jeffrey Dahmer and Jesse Anderson, both convicted murderers, at the Columbia Correctional Institution in Wisconsin.
-The three inmates were on a work detail together in the prison gymnasium, and had a confrontation while unsupervised.
-Scarver had concealed a metal bar that he used to beat and fatally injure Dahmer and Anderson.
-Scarver was convicted and sentenced to two further life sentences for these murders.
-He had already been sentenced to life in prison after being convicted of the murder of Steve Lohman in 1990.
+Christopher J. Scarver Sr. (born July 6, 1969) is an American convicted murderer who is known for the 1994 murders of his fellow inmates Jeffrey Dahmer and Jesse Anderson, both convicted murderers, at the Columbia Correctional Institution in Wisconsin.

 Early life

 Scarver is the second of five children and was born and raised in Milwaukee, Wisconsin.
 He attended James Madison High School before dropping out in the eleventh grade.
-His mother forced him out of her house after he became addicted to alcohol and marijuana.
+Shortly after, Scarver was hired as a trainee carpenter in a Wisconsin Conservation Corps job program.
+He said that his supervisor, Edward Patts, promised that upon completion of this one-year program he would be hired full-time.
+After Patts was dismissed, Scarver did not gain a full-time job there and lost his traineeship in January 1990.

-Scarver was hired as a trainee carpenter in a Wisconsin Conservation Corps job program.
-He said that his supervisor, Edward Patts, promised that upon completion of this program he would be hired full-time.
-After Patts was dismissed, Scarver did not gain a full-time job there.
+Afterwards, Scarver began drinking and smoking heavily, consuming three 40 oz. bottles of malt liquor and four marijuana cigarettes each day.
+Scarver later told his psychiatrist that he believed the corps had rejected him due to racial discrimination.
+When he was forced to move out of his mother's home after his girlfriend became pregnant, Scarver began planning vengeance against the carpenter site.

-He began to drink heavily.
-Later he said that while drunk, he started to hear voices calling him the "chosen one".
-He was later diagnosed with schizophrenia and was said to have been suffering from messianic delusions.
+Scarver stated at his first murder trial that he began hearing the voices of a family while drunk, calling him "the chosen one" and "the son of God".
+Scarver came to believe he was Jesus Christ, further reasoning that they were both carpenters, had a mother named Mary and a similar first name, signing documents with the signature "Christ".
+He was later diagnosed with schizophrenia and described as having messianic delusions.